The Dja Dja Wurrung approach

-We are working together with the North Central CMA and Traditional Owners the Dja Dja Wurrung, to implement a 20 year plan, ‘A Healthy Coliban Catchment’ project, to protect the upper section of the Coliban River and its long-term water supply, while boosting habitat connectivity, sustainable land use practices, and building cultural and lifestyle value across the region.
+Part of a 20-year plan, the project aims to protect the upper section of the Coliban River and its long-term water supply, while boosting habitat connectivity, sustainable land use practices, and building cultural and lifestyle value across the region.

-It is one of the most robust and integrated approaches to catchment management undertaken to date in Victoria.
-With a clear vision and action plan, the North Central CMA and Coliban Water are working with local councils, community groups landholders and communities on a range of voluntary on-ground projects and actions.
+It is one of the most robust and integrated approaches to catchment management undertaken in Victoria and includes working with local councils, community groups, and landholders on a range of on-ground projects and actions.

 Learn more about the Source Water Protection Statement.